LibertyDSNP/spec/pages/Batches/Overview.md

 Each batch file consists of one type of [DSNP announcement](/Messages/Overview#dsnp-announcement-formats).
 Therefore, the file columns should correspond to the format listed in the DSNP announcement dsnpData field.
-For example, if the file claims to be of DSNP type Broadcast, then the file is expected to include the following columns: `fromId`, `contentHash`, `uri`.
+For example, if the file claims to be of DSNP type Broadcast, then the file is expected to include the following columns: `fromId`, `contentHash`, `url`.
 As long as the batch file hash can be verified, order of dsnpData fields are irrelevant.
 Also note , if the announcement format does not match the format listed in [DSNP announcement](/Messages/Overview#dsnp-announcement-formats), reading a file is not possible.
 Hence, being able to successfully read the file means that the file is valid.